-- A His three terms of office were marked by compromise. - B He had famous relatives. - C He was astute. - D He served his fellow Canadians in many appointed and elected offices - 7.
-What does the author mean by the following statement?
+- A His three terms of office were marked by compromise.

+- B He had famous relatives.

+- C He was astute.

+D - He served his fellow Canadians in many appointed and elected offices

 Greatly influenced by his famous grandfather, King was determined to serve his country in the role of reformer.